-Doing a great job for clients is a vital part of fulfilling our purpose.
-As we are serious about our purpose, we also need continue to do more - by helping strengthen trust in the business environment.
-How do we do this?
-Our ambition has always been about enabling clients to operate successfully within various systems - accounting, audit, capital markets, tax, legal and so on.
-When these systems are challenged, our purpose brings us an obligation to taking an active role in the conversation with all stakeholders, including policymakers, about how to improve them and keep them running smoothly.
+We play a key role enabling clients to operate successfully within various systems - accounting, audit, capital markets, tax, legal and so on.
+When these systems are challenged, our purpose brings an obligation to take an active role in the conversation with all stakeholders, including policymakers, about how to improve and keep things running smoothly.
+In many ways we feel our purpose has never been more relevant than it is today.